meteor/blaze/site/source/api/templates.md

 {% enddtdd %}

 {% dtdd name:"<em>event1, event2</em>" %}
-To handle more than one type of event with the same function, use a comma-separated list.
+To handle more than one event / selector with the same function, use a comma-separated list.
 {% enddtdd %}
 </dl>